EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 does the exception properly come to bear."
-We have explained that, "without reference to intent, the attorney-client privilege would be pierced whenever probable cause could be made that an illegal act occurred after the client conferred with an attorney --- even if the consultation was part of a good-faith attempt to follow the law.
+We have explained that, "without reference to intent, the attorney-client privilege would be pierced whenever probable cause could be made that an illegal act occurred after the client conferred with an attorney---even if the consultation was part of a good-faith attempt to follow the law.
 Good-faith consultations with attorneys by clients who are uncertain about the legal implications of a proposed course of action however are